whatwouldandydo/Notes/README.md

 # Introduction

-I enjoy creating tools to automate manual tasks related to my interest in networks, systems, and finance.
+I enjoy creating tools to automate manual tasks related to my interest in engineering and finance.

+Below are the sample outputs of the tool that I built in my spare time.

-## Network Tools
+## 1. Network Tools
+#### Autonomous Systems, Internet Exchanges, and IP Subnet/Prefixes Information
+##### Storyline: I don't want to search multiple websites for the information.

+    Please select an option.
+    0 - Exit
+    1 - Network
+    2 - System
+    3 - Telecommunication
+    4 - Finance
+    Option: 1

     Network Tools > BGP View
     Please select an option.